About Hummingbird Natives

 The Key Difference: While both get the same amount of sunlight hours, partial sun areas tend to have more direct, unfiltered light, while partial shade areas have more dappled or filtered light.
 Partial sun is often considered slightly brighter overall.

-Many plants tolerate both conditions, but if you're on the border between the two, consider whether your space gets harsh afternoon sun (lean toward partial shade plants) or gentle morning sun (partial sun plants work well).
+Many plants tolerate both conditions, but if you're on the border between the two, consider whether your space gets harsh afternoon sun (lean toward partial sun plants) or gentle morning sun (partial shade plants work well).

 The morning vs. afternoon timing of the sunlight often matters more than the technical distinction between these terms.